Organizations & Activities

-Each year two student representatives from each level are selected by their classmates from the sophomore, junior, and senior classes to serve on the Nursing Department Student Affairs Committee and the Curriculum Committee.
-These six representatives provide a communication link between students and faculty within Nursing.
+Each year student representatives from each level are selected by their classmates from the sophomore, junior, and senior classes to serve on the Nursing Department Student Affairs Committee and the Curriculum Committee.
+These representatives provide a communication link between students and faculty within Nursing.

 Students Nurses Association (SNA)